Part 1 - A Primer

 - Eliciting Feedback within the Context of a Relationship

 - References for Giving and Eliciting Feedback

-Office of Faculty Development, Dr. Patricia Thomas, Instructor
+Sponsored by the Office of Faculty Development; Instructor: Dr. Patricia Thomas

 Video Presentation & PP Handout: GTS Is Coming !
 Are you Ready?
 The transition to the Genes to Society curriculum has begun.
 Full implementation began in August 2009 with the move to the new Armstrong Education Building.
 This workshop is designed to provide an overview of the new curriculum for faculty who currently teach,emphasizing what is new and how your teaching will change in the new curriculum.
 This will include guidelines for creating lectures, designing and running small group activities,and how to access information and important contacts for the new curriculum.
 Participants will receive a Resource Manual for Teachers in the JHUSOM Curriculum.

 - Case Method Teaching (June 2008)

 - Improving the Quality of Multiple Choice Exams-(June 2009)

 - Lecturing in the TBL Age: How to Avoid Getting Burned at the Stake (June 2009)